 The BluVolt is a 1080p front facing camera that has a 170 degree field of view which is quite a lot at this price point.
 It comes with a standard parking mode that detects collisions or physical movement of the car and will automatically record 20 seconds and save the footage.

 Unlike other budget dash cams, the BluVolt can handle SD cards up to 128gb.
 The night vision is great on this camera as its F/1.8 aperture is rare on cheaper devices.
+This translates to superb video quality, but alas doesn’t come with WiFi.

 How to get parking mode to work?